-Caring for your solid gold earrings
+Caring for and cleaning your solid gold jewellery

-Our solid gold earrings are extremely dainty and should always be handled with care.
 Solid gold is a soft metal and if not handled delicately can be bent very easily.

 Can solid gold jewellery tarnish?